Chronic Limb Ischaemia

 On examination, the limbs may be pale and cold, with weak or absent pulses.
 Other signs include limb hair loss, skin changes (atrophic skin, ulceration, or gangrene) and thickened nails.

 Buerger’s test involves lying the patient supine and raising their legs until they go pale and then lowering them until the colour returns (or even becoming hyperaemic).
-The angle at which limb colour returns is termed Buerger’s angle; an angle of less than 20 degrees indicates severe ischaemia.
+The angle at which limb goes pale is termed Buerger’s angle; an angle of less than 20 degrees indicates severe ischaemia.

 There are two major differential diagnoses for a patient presenting with limb ischaemia symptoms: